 Need machine readable data sets?
 The Inter-University Consortium for Political and Social Research (ICPSR) data archive is a great place to start your search.
 It contains a number of studies listed under the business subject term.
 For example:

 Keep in mind that data sets may also be located in the topical areas of this guide.
-For more information take a look at the How to Find Numeric Data research guide.
+For more information take a look at the How to Find Data & Statistics research guide.